San Marcos Growers LogoSan Marcos Growers

 Our more recent crop of Yucca queretaroensis were grown from micropropagated laboratory plants (tissue culture) purchased from Rancho Tissue Technologies in 2024.
 It was clear from the onset that while the plants were heathy and vigorous, they were not the true Yucca queretaroensis and the plant chosen to be propagated form in the lab was likely a hybrid, probably the result of a cross between Yucca filifera and Yucca queretaroensis with the wider leaves, so we list this crop as Yucca x queretaroensis ‘RTT’.
 We also long grew the similar Yucca linearifolia, which is a much friendlier plants with more pliable less sharp leaves.

-This information about Yucca x queretaroensis 'RTT' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Yucca x queretaroensis 'RTT' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]